USDA-ARS-NWRC/awsm/docs/installation.rst

 .. _GitHub: https://github.com/USDA-ARS-NWRC/smrf

-If you would like to use the PySnobal within AWSM, you can download and install it following the guidelines on the `PySnobal repo`_ .
+If you would like to use the PySnobal within AWSM, you can download and install the package following the guidelines on the `PySnobal repo`_ .
 **This is optional**.

 .. _PySnobal repo: https://github.com/USDA-ARS-NWRC/pysnobal